Felipemendezrios/RatingShiftHappens/README.md

 Firstly, a hydraulic analysis of the gauging station is required to set the hydraulic control matrix.
-The Ardèche River at Meyras station is of interest because it illustrates a frequently-encountered 3-control configuration (riffle, main channel, floodway).
+The Ardèche River at Meyras station is of interest because it illustrates a frequently-encountered 3-control configuration (riffle, main channel, floodway) and it has been already studied by Le Coz et al. (2014) and Mansanarez et al. (2016) .

 At low flows, the stage-discharge relation is controlled by the geometry of a critical section induced by a natural riffle.